joaocarvalhoopen/Simple_notes_on_the_C_Programming_Language/README.md

 ## Abstract Double Linked List - jco_list

 This is a Abstract Double Linked List, called jco_list and it's license is MIT Open Source. <br>
-The list interace follows.
+The list interface follows.
 To see examples of the list usage see the tests inside the main.c source code file.

 ```
 typedef struct node{